department-of-veterans-affairs/vets-design-system-documentation/src/_components/list.md

 {% include component-example.html alt="List of appointments in VA.gov." file="/images/components/list/appointments-list.png" caption="An example of an inline list of appointments where each list item is a row containing appointment details." class="x2" %}

-{% include component-example.html alt="List of claim letters in VA.gov." file="/images/components/list/notification-letter.png" caption="An example of a list of Claim letters." class="x2" %}
+{% include component-example.html alt="List of claim letters in VA.gov." file="/images/components/list/claim-letters.png" caption="An example of a list of Claim letters from VA.gov." class="x2" %}

 {% include component-example.html alt="List of documents filed in VA.gov." file="/images/components/list/documents-filed.png" caption="An example of a list of documents filed with the VA." class="x2" %}